Robert Parker

 4. No Multitude Rejoicing in Heaven Before Revelation 4

-If the elders with their golden crowns represent the raptured and glorified church, one would expect a scene of heavenly rejoicing after a hypothetical rapture (Rev. 3:10) and before John’s spirit arrival in heaven (Rev. 4:1–2).
+If the elders represent the raptured and glorified church, one would expect a scene of heavenly rejoicing after a hypothetical rapture (Rev. 3:10) and before John’s spirit arrival in heaven (Rev. 4:1–2).
 Yet, no such scene exists in that interval.

-In contrast, Beyond Prewrath presents two distinct heavenly rejoicings, reflecting the consequence of the two dispensational raptures:
+In contrast, Beyond Prewrath presents two distinct heavenly rejoicings, reflecting the two dispensational raptures:

 The absence of such a multitude rejoicing scene following the supposed pretrib Revelation 3:10 rapture supports the conclusion that this interpretation is based on inference, not textual evidence.